citp/privacy-policy-historical/r/re/red/redbell.com.md

 Unfortunately, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, while **Redbell** strives to protect the user's personal & business information, it cannot ensure the security of any information transmitted to **Redbell** and you do so at your own risk.
 Once **Redbell** receives your transmission, it makes best efforts to ensure its security in its systems.
 Please keep in mind that whenever you post personal & business information online, that is accessible to the public, you may receive unsolicited messages from other parties.

 **Customer Service**
-_**Redbell** will never ask for your login, personally identifiable or billing information in instant messages, or pop-ups.
-If you witness any of these possible scams, ignore them and inform **Redbell** at **+91 11 43757879**.
+**_Redbell_** _will never ask for your login, personally identifiable or billing information in instant messages, or pop-ups.
+If you witness any of these possible scams, ignore them and inform **Redbell** at **+91 11 42696677**

-For certain high value orders our customer service representative may request some identity verification proofs (such as scanned copies of driving license, PAN Card or any other document that has your name & photograph on it) in an email format.
-This email will be sent only from [ customerservice@pr.redbell.com](mailto:customerservice@pr.redbell.com) and no other email account.
+ertain high value orders our customer service representative may request some identity verification proofs (such as scanned copies of driving license, PAN Card or any other document that has your name & photograph on it) in an email format.
+This email will be sent only from

+_[_customerservice@redbell.com_](mailto:customerservice@redbell.com) _and no other email account.
 We will never ask for credit card information on email or phone.
-We take your privacy VERY seriously; if you feel **Redbell** is violating your privacy in any way, please contact at **+91 11 43757879**.
+We take your privacy VERY seriously; if you feel **Redbell** is violating your privacy in any way, please contact at **+91 11 42696677**_

-_

 **Changes in Security and Privacy Policy**
 The policy may change from time to time so please check periodically.